 Simon P. Keefe Why Simon loves this book

 The reception of Mozart’s life and works captures our collective fascination with him.
 Deutsch’s Documentary Biography is a foundational volume in this area.
-It primarily comprises documents about Mozart published during his lifetime (and shortly after his death on 5 December 1791), detailing among other things his status as a child prodigy, the evolving reputation of his instrumental and vocal works, and crazes for his music in the 1780s.Ā
+It primarily comprises documents about Mozart published during his lifetime (and shortly after his death on 5 December 1791), detailing among other things his status as a child prodigy, the evolving reputation of his instrumental and vocal works, and crazes for his music in the 1780s.

-By Otto Erich Deutsch , Eric Blom (translator) , Jeremy Noble (translator) , Peter Branscombe (translator)
+By Otto Erich Deutsch , Eric Blom (translator) , Peter Branscombe (translator) , Jeremy Noble (translator)

 Why should I read it?